cauz-santos/Training/Day 8. Runs of Homozygosity and Linkage Mapping.md

 > Higher FROH → stronger inbreeding.
 > Compare populations to identify inbred vs diverse groups.

+**Discussion Questions:**
+- What does a high NROH but low SROH suggest about a population’s history?
+- Why do very long ROHs point to recent parental relatedness?
+- How does FROH help breeders avoid inbreeding depression?
+- How could breeders use ROH patterns to balance fixing favorable traits vs maintaining diversity?

+**Relevance to Breeding:**
+- **Decision-making:** Avoid crossing individuals with high FROH to reduce inbreeding depression.
+- **Marker discovery:** Long ROHs overlapping trait regions may indicate selected alleles.
+- **Conservation:** Populations with lower ROH diversity are more resilient.
+- **Breeding strategy:** Helps decide when to outcross vs self/cross inbred lines.

 ---

 ## Session 2 — Linkage Mapping Basics